 The ADSs will not be publicly offered in Switzerland and will not be listed on the SIX Swiss Exchange, or SIX, or on any other stock exchange or regulated trading facility in Switzerland.
 This prospectus has been prepared without regard to the disclosure standards for issuance prospectuses under art.
+652a or art.
 1156 of the